ni/measurement-plugin-service-extension-example/measurements/labview_measurement/README.md

 - Uses the NI gRPC Device Server to allow sharing instrument sessions with other measurement services when running measurements from TestStand

-## Note

-This example resolves the Logger service during its startup.
-Therefore, please ensure that the logger service is running before starting the measurement plug-in, else you will get an error indicating that the Logger service was not found.

 ## Required Software

 - LabVIEW 2021 SP1 or later